torvalds/linux/Documentation/media/uapi/v4l/vidioc-enumstd.rst

 	user.
     * - struct :c:type:`v4l2_fract`
       - ``frameperiod``
-      - The frame period (not field period) is numerator / denominator.
+      - The frame period (yest field period) is numerator / deyesminator.
 	For example M/NTSC has a frame period of 1001 / 30000 seconds.
     * - __u32
       - ``framelines``